 The commission and its staff seek to be proactive at all times in its outreach efforts and its relationship with the community in order to increase citizen understanding and participation in government accountability efforts.
-Ethics training is required for all county and municipal elected officials, employees, contract employees, volunteer officials, and advisory board members.
+Ethics training is required for all county and municipal elected officials, employees, contract employees, volunteer officials, members of code enforcement boards (including the Commission on Ethics), and advisory board members.
 Each municipality and agency under the commission's jurisdiction determines the timeframe for re-training and the method of training.

-In 2019, staff conducted 43 in-person, on-site trainings to county and municipal employees, officials, and advisory board members.
+In 2020, due mostly to Covid-19 restrictions, staff conducted only 6 in-person, on-site trainings to county and municipal employees, officials, and advisory board members.
 Training was also available on DVD, through internet streaming from the commissions' website, and on YouTube.